kaivalya18/MLPROJECT/README.md

-Okay, here's the rewritten text, aiming for a more human and less AI-sounding tone:

 # 🌱 **Plant Disease Image Classification: SVM, CNN &amp; ResNet50 (Deep Learning &amp; Computer Vision)**

 This project tries out three ways to figure out plant leaf diseases using the **PlantVillage dataset**: